A semiparametric generalized exponential regression model with a principled distance-based prior: Prior Specification

-We define the distance between the two models by the \quotes{unidirectional} distance function $d(f \parallel g) = \sqrt{2\text{KLD}(f \parallel g)}$ \citep{simpson2017penalising}.
+where we define the distance between the two models by the \quotes{unidirectional} distance function $d(f \parallel g) = \sqrt{2\text{KLD}(f \parallel g)}$ \citep{simpson2017penalising}.
 The absence of symmetry in KLD is not a concern within this context.
 Our main focus is on quantifying the additional complexity that arises from employing the intricate model rather than the other way around.

-The main idea of the PC prior involves assigning priors to the distance between two models, $d(\alpha)$, rather than directly on the model parameters, and then by employing a change-of-variables approach, one can obtain a prior distribution for the parameter of interest.
-While constructing the PC prior for the shape parameter $\alpha$, we take this distance as a function of $\alpha$, i.e., $d(\alpha) = \sqrt{2\text{KLD}(\alpha)} = \sqrt{2\text{KLD}(f \parallel g)}$ with $f$ and $g$ being GE and exponential PDFs respectively.
+The main idea of the PC prior involves assigning priors to the distance between two models rather than directly on the model parameters, and then by employing a change-of-variables approach, one can obtain a prior distribution for the parameter of interest.
+In our context, while constructing the PC prior for the shape parameter $\alpha$, we take this distance as a function of $\alpha$, i.e., $d(\alpha) = \sqrt{2\text{KLD}(\alpha)} \equiv \sqrt{2\text{KLD}(f \parallel g)}$.

-To incorporate the fact that the prior should have a decaying nature as a function of the distance between the two models, we take the constant rate penalization assumption and construct the PC prior by assigning an exponential prior to the distance, i.e., $d(\alpha) \sim \text{Exp}(\theta)$ with $\theta > 0$.
-This gives us the PC prior for $\alpha$ as
+To incorporate the fact that the prior should have a decaying nature as a function of the distance between the two models, we take the constant rate penalization assumption and construct the PC prior by assigning an exponential prior to the distance, i.e., $d(\alpha) \sim \text{Exp}(\alpha_0)$ with $\alpha_0 > 0$; this gives us the PC prior for $\alpha$ as

-where $\theta > 0$ is a user-defined quantity that controls the prior mass at the tail.
-We impose this quantity in such a way that this characterizes how informative the PC prior we want.
-This is achieved by imposing a condition $\Pr[d(\alpha) > U ] = \xi$ where $U$ is the upper bound of the tail-event and $\xi$ is the weight of the event \citep{simpson2017penalising}.
+where $\alpha_0$ is a user-defined quantity that controls the prior mass at the tail; this is a user-defined quantity that characterizes how informative we want the PC prior to be.
+We achieve this by imposing a condition $\Pr[d(\alpha) > U ] = \xi$, where $U$ is the upper bound of the tail-event and $\xi$ is the weight of the event \citep{simpson2017penalising}.